sebo6921/New-Zealand-national-birds/README.md

 - In order to run this you will need to :
 1. git clone the repo
+2. setup SQL and create the database by running db_populate.sql and db_setup.sql this would create the SQL DB
-2. npm install the dependencies
+3. npm install the dependencies
-3. npm run start
+4. npm run start
-4. click on the link which should bring you to the website
+5. click on the link which should bring you to the website
-5. Enjoy!
+6. Enjoy!